arkency/posts/posts/2015-03-06-you-get-feature-toggle-for-free-in-event-driven-systems.md

 <!-- more -->

-Below you can see an example OrderEvents::OrderCompleted event that is published after an order has been completed:
+Below you can see an example of `OrderEvents::OrderCompleted` event that is published after an order has been completed:

 ```
 #!ruby